ms/buildtogether.tech/src/fairness.md

 > its relationship with any of them.

 Ethical failures by programmers now hurt us all.
-For example, your school might use a piece of software called <span i="Proctorio (invasive surveillance)">Proctorio</span>, which records video and audio of you and your screen while you write an exam, then uses algorithms to determine if you're cheating.
+For example, your school might use a piece of software called [% i "Proctorio (invasive surveillance)" %]Proctorio[% /i %], which records video and audio of you and your screen while you write an exam, then uses algorithms to determine if you're cheating.
 Nobody outside the company can check those algorithms to see if they're biased against people with nervous tics, and nobody who has ever been